 Find out how to apply to us for permission to approve the financial promotions of unauthorised persons.

-Please read this page if your firm currently approves, or intends to approve, financial promotions for unauthorised persons.
-This page is also relevant if you're applying to be authorised by us.
+Please read this page if your firm wishes to approve financial promotions for unauthorised persons.
+This page is also relevant if you’re applying to be authorised by us.

 Find out if you're exempt

-Refer to FSMA's exemptions to find out if your firm is exempt.
-You should consider whether the approval activities you're undertaking, or intend to undertake, fall wholly within one or more of the exemptions.
+You should consider whether the approval activities you intend to undertake fall wholly within one or more of the exemptions.

 How to apply